NRT: Neurophotonics Trainee Information Page

 As a Trainee, you will:

 - Participate in Boot Camp as an attendee during your 1st year of graduate study.
 Former participants can be called upon to be an assistant in follow-on years during your graduate program.
-This year’s Boot Camp runs from July 6 – 8, 2020.
+This year’s Boot Camp will take place in July 2023.

-- Take core courses during your 2nd and 3rd years.
+- Not required, but we recommend core courses during your 2nd and 3rd years to strengthen your neurophotonics training.
 Individualized plans for each trainee will be developed between your PI and the NRT Education Committee.

 - Receive training in communications throughout your graduate study.